-Maple Park Dental Care of Naperville is well experienced in replacing tooth decay and badly worn or chipped teeth with same day dental crowns in Naperville.
+Maple Park Dental Care is well experienced in replacing tooth decay and badly worn or chipped teeth with same day dental crowns in Naperville.
 Dental crowns are typically recommended when a tooth has decayed too badly on the outside to be replaced with a general filling.
 In the case of a crown, we would remove the outer surface (decayed area) and “cap” it with a fixed material.
 Materials used in crowns can vary from metal-based caps to non-metal materials such as resins.
 Dental bridges are very similar to crowns in both material and procedure.
 The main difference is that a bridge is typically used to replace an entire tooth, either from tooth loss or decay that is beyond repair.

 CEREC Same Day Crown by Sirona

-Maple Park Dental Care of Naperville uses the new CEREC crown restoration system from Sirona.
+Maple Park Dental Care uses the new CEREC crown restoration system from Sirona.
 The CEREC system is the latest in dental technology that allows for same day dental crowns.
 The CEREC milling system enables patients to receive a perfectly fitted crown in just a few hours.
 So instead of the typical multi-day visit for the procedure, Dr. Romanelli can you have you in and out with a new crown on the same day.

 “CEREC” stands for Chair-side Economical Restoration of Esthetic Ceramics.
 The technology uses a CAD/CAM system which incorporates a camera, computer and milling machine all into one system.
 The process starts with your Naperville dentist using a special camera to take accurate impressions of the damaged or decaying tooth.
 Images are then relayed to a computer system where he will use CAD (Computer Aided Design) technology to design the restoration.
 The milling machine then uses CAM (Computer Aided Manufacturing) to automatically recreate the restoration while you wait comfortably in the office.
 Our dentists then bond the newly created restoration to the surface of your old tooth.
 The entire process is extremely quick!